 Syndication

-Once a testimonial isPUBLISHED, Winnerr automatically generates outbound “leave us a review” deep links for the platforms you have configured — currently Google Business and Facebook.
+Once a testimonial isPUBLISHED, Winnerr automatically generates outbound “leave us a review” links for the platforms you have configured — Google Business, Facebook, Yelp (opt-in with compliance warning), and any custom platforms you add.
 Each is recorded as a ReviewSyndication row tied to the testimonial with direction OUTBOUND and status REQUESTED.
-These links are what Winnerr surfaces to satisfied survey responders; Winnerr never posts on your behalf.
+These links are what Winnerr surfaces to satisfied survey responders via the Smart Review Composer on the survey thank-you screen; Winnerr never posts on your behalf.

 Inbound syndication (importing your existing Google reviews) is handled separately — see Review syndication.